QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025May_TreasuresDeep.md

 - 🔲 TODO — Task identified but not yet started
 - 🔄 WIP — Task is in progress
 - ✅ DONE — Task has been completed successfully
-- 🟨 DISMISSED – Task was reviewed and ruled out
+- 🟨 DISMISSED – Task was reviewed and ruled out (by CR)
-- ❌ CANCELED — Task was dropped or no longer applicable
+- ❌ CANCELED — Task was dropped or no longer applicable (by Reviewee)

 # ------Usefull unicode characters------
 ✅ ☑️ ✔️ 🆗